Email Hashing: The Trouble With Hashed Emails (HEMs)

 Hashed emails vs. RampID

 HEMs offer a step forward from cookies, but they still have limitations.
 RampID goes further as a durable, secure identifier that works across the ecosystem.
-The table below highlights the key differences.
+The table below highlights the key difference

 How RampID solves the challenges presented by hashed emails

-While HEMs may appear to offer a quick fix for identity, they fall short in durability, responsible data use, and accuracy.
+While HEMs may appear to offer a quick fix for identity, they fall short in durability, privacy, and accuracy.
 LiveRamp’s RampID was designed to overcome these weaknesses, giving marketers and publishers a secure, people-based solution that scales across the ecosystem and provides the following benefits:

 Stronger and broader matching